 You can add a pinch of Turmeric, Asafoetida, Cumin seeds powder, Cinnamon powder, Nutmeg powder, Pepper powder, Caroms seeds powder, Fenugreek, Mustard seeds, Cardamom Garlic, Ginger as per requirement.

-Most often eight-month-old babies get distracted away from food due to their newfound activities.
-By this age, babies start crawling and always need to feed on the go.
-An eight-month-old baby must have three solid meals and two snacks along with at least two sessions of breastfeeding or formula feeding as their healthy diet.
-Consider their liking also.
+Most often, eight-month-old babies get distracted during meals because of their curiosity and newfound activities.
+By this age, babies start crawling and may prefer to feed while on the move.
+A healthy diet for an eight-month-old baby should include three solid meals, two snacks, and at least two breastfeeding or formula sessions.
+Always consider your baby’s preferences when planning their meals.

 Time | – Foods |